Originally published December 1, 2020.

 There are also optional coverages that you may decide to purchase for additional protection.
 These include the following:

 The steps you take immediately following a car accident can greatly affect the settlement you receive down the line.
-Failing to collect the other driver’s information or accidentally issuing an apology to them at the accident scene may jeopardize your claim altogether.
+Failing to collect the other driver’s information or accidentally issuing an apology to them and implying fault at the accident scene may jeopardize your claim altogether.

 To that end, taking the following steps after a car accident can help protect your rights and increase your chances of recovering maximum possible compensation: